-It’s likely that a professional can help you come up with a detox program that will help you safely get off the OTC you’ve been abusing.
-Some medications may require to wean off them so that you don’t have severe withdrawal symptoms.
+A professional can likely help you come up with a detox program that will help you safely get off the OTC you’ve been abusing.
+Some medications may require weaning off them so that you don’t have severe withdrawal symptoms.

 For some, it might take a few days of going through uncomfortable withdrawal symptoms.
 This likely pertains to those who have a mild addiction.
 For others who have a more serious addiction, it might take two to three weeks.
 The first few days usually pose the most severe or intense withdrawal symptoms and then decrease slowly as the days go on.

 The best protocol is to reach out to an addiction specialist or professional, licensed treatment center to consult about the particular OTC drug being abused.
 Don’t allow the fear of not knowing to keep you from discussing the detox phase and continued treatment.